Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Conclusion

-While proposed estimators cover a wide range of models, we still have some restrictive assumptions such as additive noise.
-However, this can be relaxed if the Lamperti transformation can be applied.
-Moreover, we assume equidistant observations.
-This can easily be relaxed due to the continuous-time formulation.
-Finally, we assumed that the diffusion parameter $\bm{\Sigma}\bm{\Sigma}^\top$ is invertible.
-Sometimes, models with degenerate noise naturally arise in applications, for example, second-order differential equations.
-If the covariance matrices have components with different time scales, they are called hypoelliptic models.
-These will be thoroughly investigated in another paper, where the proofs are more involved.
+While the proposed estimators are versatile, they come with certain limitations.
+These include assumptions like additive noise and equidistant observations.
+However, under specific conditions, the Lamperti transformation can relax the constraint of additive noise.
+Equidistant observations can easily be relaxed due to the continuous-time formulation.
+Furthermore, we assumed that the diffusion parameter $\bm{\Sigma}\bm{\Sigma}^\top$ is invertible.
+However, there are applications where models with degenerate noise naturally arise, like second-order differential equations.